plee-mbari/cv-evaluator/README.md

 # cv-evaluator
 Benchmarks and evaluation tests for computer vision detection/tracking algorithms.
-Developed by Peyton Lee for the Monterey Bay Aquarium Research Institute.
+Developed by Peyton Lee for the Monterey Bay Aquarium Research Institute (plee at mbari.org).

+The evaluation is intended to work with the [CVAT](https://github.com/opencv/cvat) annotation tool, using the [py-motmetrics](https://github.com/cheind/py-motmetrics) library.

 ### Testing Organization
 The main test driver is run_benchmark.py.